canonical/kafka-operator/docs/tutorial/t-setup-environment.md

 For this tutorial, we will need to setup the environment with two main components:
 * LXD that is a simple and lightweight virtual machine provisioner
-* Juju that will help us to deploy and manage Kafka and related applications
+* Juju that will help us to deploy and manage Apache Kafka and related applications

 ### Prepare LXD